DMarkushin/autotest/README.md

 What is it?
-  Autotest that I created for the project: https://qa.neapro.site/ - online course platform.
+  Autotests that I created for the project: https://qa.neapro.site/ - online course platform.

 What for?